boukhary123/sentiment-analysis-test/README.md

 2. Clone your forked repository project https://github.com/YOUR_USERNAME/sentiment-analysis-test
 3. Commit and push your different modifications
 4. Send us a link to your fork once you're done!

+# Files
+All work is self contained in the jupyter notebook test.ipynb.
+First part is installations in the google colab environment.
+Second part is preparring data and traning, running models on validation data.
+Third part is loading best saved model and generating predictions.
+To generate models it is sufficient to run notebook in the order of their appearance.
+If using local machine the installation part can be skipped and the paths should be modified accordingly.
+The final predictions generated are in the directory ./data/predictions.csv.